samplchallenges/SAMPL7/README.md

 - **Release 0.6** (Oct.
 13, 2020, DOI [10.5281/zenodo.4086044](https://dx.doi.org/10.5281/zenodo.3975152)):  Release the finalized the physical properties challenge inputs, formats, submissions and experimental results.
 A later release will include the results of analysis.
 These changes were all available in master earlier (see detailed changelog in release notes), but this provides an official release.
 Analysis of physical properties results will come at a later date.

 ### Changes not in a release
+- Added physical properties analysis (December 2020-January 2021)

 ## Challenge overview

-The SAMPL7 phase of challenges currently includes a physical property challenge on pK<sub>a</sub>, partitioning, and permeability.

-Recently concluded SAMPL7 challenges include a protein-ligand component on PHIP2, as well as host-guest binding on three systems: A pair of Gibb Deep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
+Recently concluded SAMPL7 challenges included a physical property challenge on pK<sub>a</sub>, partitioning, and permeability; a protein-ligand component on PHIP2; and host-guest binding on three systems: A pair of Gibb Deep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
 Each host binds one or more guests, and each system involved a total of 9-20 binding free energy calculations.
 Additional details are provided below.
 Several hosts and/or guests were optional.
 Note that the [SAMPL8 host-guest challenge is commencing](https://github.com/samplchallenges/SAMPL8)

-The planned later stage of SAMPL7 focused on GSK physical property data is being shifted to SAMPL8 because of availability of a more time-sensitive physical property dataset which was used here.
+The planned later stage of SAMPL7 focused on GSK physical property data was shifted to SAMPL8 because of availability of a more time-sensitive physical property dataset which was used here.